 Dear Brothers and Sisters in Christ Jesus,

 We have already arrived at the Third Sunday of Advent.
 You may see rose colored vestments this Sunday because the Third Sunday of Advent is also called Gaudete Sunday.
 Gaudete is the first Latin word of the entrance antiphon (taken from Philippians 4:4,5) for this Sunday.
-Gaudete is translated as ‘rejoice’ as in ‘rejoice in the Lord always from Philipians 4.
+Gaudete is translated as ‘rejoice’ as in ‘rejoice in the Lord always from St. Paul’s Letter to the Philippians, chapter 4.
 Let us rejoice this Gaudete Sunday, for our Lord is near!

-Christmas is only a week away!
+Christmas is just over a week away.
 Please see the Confession schedule and the Holy Mass schedule in the bulletin this week.

 Through the intercession of Mary, the Mother of God, St. Joseph, and St. Columbkill, may we be open to encountering Jesus every day, especially in the Sacraments, and be courageous in sharing Jesus with all others!

 In Christ through Mary,